kpratik2015/Web-Design-Helpers/docz-app/README.md

-# Docz Wrapper
+# Just Another Design System

-The goal of this wrapper is to accumulate handy react components
+The goal of this is to have an handy design system knowledge.